Busulfex (Busulfan)

 Medical Conditions to Discuss

-Tell your doctor if you have or have had liver, kidney, heart or lung problems, a history of seizures, or if you take any other medications or have been taking other drugs.
+Inform your doctor if you have liver, kidney, heart, or lung problems, a history of seizures, or if you are taking other medications.

 Pregnancy and Breastfeeding